domalouf/BlackjackProject/BlackJackProject/Resources/README.txt

 Model is j chillin

 TODO:
-make basic view that can take in what cards are in play and give player the correct move to make
+make basic view that can take in what cards are in play and give player the correct move to make (DONE) give player ability to hit until 21